macder/medusa-fulfillment-shippo/README.md

 ### `shippo.replace_order_created`

-Triggered when a [Swap Fulfillment](https://docs.medusajs.com/api/admin/order/create-a-swap-fulfillment) or [Claim Fulfillment](https://docs.medusajs.com/api/admin/order/create-a-claim-fulfillment) is created.
+Triggered when a [swap](https://docs.medusajs.com/api/admin/order/create-a-swap-fulfillment) or [claim](https://docs.medusajs.com/api/admin/order/create-a-claim-fulfillment) fulfillment is created.

-If the `ShippingMethod` has `provider: shippo` a shippo is created
+If the `ShippingMethod` has `provider: shippo` a shippo order is created

 #### Payload
 ```javascript